rosswin/osgeo/README.md

 # osgeo

-Random widgets for working with osgeo data.
-Bulit and tested on Ubuntu 18.04 and Python 3.
+Random widgets for working with open source geospatial data.
+Built and tested on Ubuntu 18.04 and Python 3.

 ## fast_tindex.py